ashsaym/ai-code-reviewer/next-gen-ai-reviewer/README.md

 - Builds role-specific prompts with optional team instructions and repo-level guidance files (sample `.github` assets included).
 - Calls ChatGPT (OpenAI) or Claude (Anthropic) with temperature tuned for deterministic output.
 - Falls back to self-hosted/Open WebUI endpoints when the hosted providers are unavailable.
-- Provides a `mock` provider so CI pipelines can exercise the workflow without external API keys, but production providers are attempted first when their secrets are present.
 - Posts nicely formatted Markdown comments back onto the PR.
 - Ships with a small Node-based architecture and `node:test` coverage for the prompt builder logic.